FRC4903/ScoutApp2024/README.md

 # ScoutApp2024
 Scouting App for the 2024 Robotics Crescendo Season

-Made by Mathew, Gurdit, Divyam
+Made by Ali, Mathew, Gurdit, Divyam